grew-nlp/grew_doc/content/rule.md

 ## Lexicon
 A lexicon is defined by:

-  * a list in *n* different fields identifiers
+  * a list in *n* different field identifiers
   * a list of lexicon items, each item is a *n*-tuple

-For instance, the table below describes a small lexicon for French nouns and with the gender feature associated with it.
+For instance, the table below describes a tiny lexicon for French nouns where each noun is associated with its gender.

 | noun   | Gender |
 |--------|--------|